Slow Cooking: How Slow Cookers Work

 An electric oven can draw between 2,000 and 5,000 watts, with an average electric stove wattage standing somewhere close to 3,000 watts.

 The reason for this difference?
-Slow cookers retain heat and don’t require as much to get the food inside cooked.
-As such, they don’t need as much energy to get the job done.
+Slow cookers retain heat and don’t require as much to cook the food inside.
+As such, they don’t need as much energy to finish the job.

 Learn the financial benefits of using a slow cooker: Slow Cookers: Energy Efficient or Not?